 This article is for that person.
 Not for someone who has given up on God — but for someone who suspects there is more available than what they have so far experienced, and who wants to spend the years ahead building something that actually feels like a relationship, not just a religion.

-The good news is this: neuroscience and Scripture agree on something remarkable.
+The good news: neuroscience and Scripture agree on something remarkable.
 The brain retains its capacity for spiritual growth, new habit formation, and genuine emotional deepening well into later life — a property scientists call neuroplasticity.
 The idea that you are "too old to change" or "too set in your ways" to deepen your relationship with God is simply not supported by the biology of the brain you carry.
 You can build something new.
 And the later years of life, with their particular mixture of loss, perspective, and unhurried time, may be the best context for doing it that you have ever had.

-What a Daily Relationship With God Actually Means — And What It Doesn't
+What a Daily Relationship with God Actually Means — And What It Doesn't

 Before anything practical, it is worth being clear about what we mean — because one of the most common barriers older adults describe to deepening their walk with God is a mental image of what "a proper relationship with God" is supposed to look like, and a chronic sense of falling short of it.

-Many people picture intense mystical experiences — a felt sense of God's presence so vivid and dramatic that it leaves no room for doubt.
-Or they picture the kind of disciplined prayer life they imagine monks or particularly holy people maintaining — hours of concentrated attention, theological precision, unwavering emotional engagement.
+Many people picture intense mystical experiences — a felt sense of God's presence so vivid that it leaves no room for doubt.
+Or they picture the kind of disciplined prayer life they imagine particularly holy people maintaining — hours of concentrated attention, theological precision, unwavering emotional engagement.
 Against that standard, the honest prayer of an ordinary morning — brief, distracted, a little uncertain — feels like it cannot possibly count for much.

 What It Is NOT